Spicy Love Soup: Reception

 Released internationally in London's East West Film Festival in June 1998, Spicy Love Soup was generally well received by western critics.
 Derek Elley of Variety cited the film as being a pioneering example of the "well directed" Chinese movie, that nevertheless doesn't fall into the camp of "artier" fare.

-The film was also well received in mainland China, where it had been released a year earlier, where it became one of the most successful independent films released domestically.
+The film was also well received in mainland China, where it had been released a year earlier, becoming one of the most successful independent films released domestically.